Nate-Wessel/how2osm/readme.md

 #### It accepts your edits

 One of the biggest benefits of working with OSM data for a project may be a the simple fact that you can make edits.
 Inevitably, the data you need for your analysis will be incomplete.
 But you can use what's in OSM already as a starting point and add the bits that are missing, allowing you to complete your analysis (without having to collect _all_ the data) while at the same time leaving the map better than you found it.
+I've done this myself many times.
+When working with typical spatial datasets, where you download everything from some organization, it can be very hard to make edits _and then also_ synchronize those edits with updates from the authoritative source.

 ### Weaknesses

 #### Inconsistency

 OSM data can be wildly inconsistent in quality, detail, and scale.
-In many parts of European cities, you'd be hard pressed to add any more to the map, where even individual street trees can appear with their genus, species, and approximate trunk diameter.
-On the flip side, much or rural Africa and Asia can look like it was hastily sketched on a napkin with even major features like roadways or rivers totally absent or misaligned by dozens of meters.
-Even within a city like Toronto the difference between downtown and the suburbs is pretty noticeable if you're paying attention.
+In many parts of central Europe, you'd be hard pressed to add any more to the map, where even individual street trees can appear with their [genus](https://wiki.openstreetmap.org/wiki/Key:genus), [species](https://wiki.openstreetmap.org/wiki/Key:species), and [trunk circumference](https://wiki.openstreetmap.org/wiki/Key:circumference).
+On the flip side, much or rural Africa and South America can look like it was hastily sketched on a napkin with even major features like roadways or rivers totally absent or misaligned by dozens of meters.
+Even within a city like Toronto the difference in quality and completeness between downtown and the suburbs is pretty noticeable if you're paying attention.

 ![Data in northern Ontario missing large, defining features of the landscape](./images/northern-ontario.png)

 #### Strong selection biases in the data coverage

 Even the inconsistency of OSM data is inconsistent.
 That is to say, the inconsistency is very much not random and subject to the interests and biases of the contributors.
-One example that stands out to me is the recent rise of paid map editors (yes, those exist!) working for big international navigation and logistics companies.
-These companies use OSM as their primary data source and are very interested in doing quality control on features that could lead to errors for in-car navigation systems.
+One example that stands out to me is the recent rise of paid map editors (yes, by the way, those exist!) working for big international navigation and logistics companies.
+These companies use OSM as their primary data source and are very interested in doing quality control on features that could lead to errors for in-vehicle navigation systems.
 This can mean that tagging errors in, say, major North American roadways are very quickly identified and fixed, while infrastructure for pedestrians just does not get the same scrutiny.
-A comparative analysis of those features would very much need to consider that.
+A comparative analysis of those features would very much need to consider that one of those features has a lot of money behind it.

 #### OSM is always changing